TargetWoman - Directory Portal for Women

 What is Batik?

 As a creative medium batik, an art and craft is gaining popularity in the west.
 For centuries this art of designing and decorating cloth using the resist technique has been in practice.
 Batik is an old tradition that can be traced to Java in Indonesia.
 Even today, some exquisite batik materials are being produced in Java.
-Batik received its name from a combination of two Indonasian and Javanese words viz.'Titik' which denotes a dot or point and 'amba' meaning to write respectively.
+Batik received its name from a combination of two Indonesian and Javanese words viz.'Titik' which denotes a dot or point and 'amba' meaning to write respectively.
 An Indonesian-Malay word, batik refers to a wax-resist dyeing technique used on cotton or silk fabric.

 History of batik fabric